LOO31/product-catalog/README.md

 └── main.dart
 ```

-- `models` - Product data model and JSON conversion
+- `models` - stores the product data
-- `services` - Handles API requests
+- `services` - handles API requests
-- `screens` - Handles the UI and user interaction
+- `screens` - contains the UI and user interaction

-I used this structure to keep the API/data logic separate from the UI.
+I separated the API logic from the UI to keep the code easier to manage.

 ## API

-This project uses the DummyJSON Products API.

 Product list: